3rd Battalion, 24th Marines: Iraq, OIF II, Abu Ghraib Prison

-In February 2004, Marines from 3/24 Company K were deployed to Baghdad Central Prison, known as Abu Ghraib.
+In February 2004, marines from 3/24 Company K were deployed to Abu Ghraib prison.
 As a result of the Abu Ghraib torture and prisoner abuse in 2003, they replaced the existing National Guard units.

 Global media coverage of the 2003 torture activities provoked a violent response by Iraqis in Baghdad.
 Following exposure of the events, Abu Ghraib was under attack nearly every day, mainly from IED, car bomb and mortor attempts.

-The Marines sent to Abu Ghraib were primarily from the Terre Haute, Indiana area.
+The marines sent to Abu Ghraib were primarily from the Terre Haute, Indiana area.

 Fallujah

 In 2006, approximately 400 members of 3/24 augmented 1st Battalion 24th Marines and deployed to Fallujah, Iraq.
-1/24 took heavy casualties, suffering 22 Marines killed in action with another 331 wounded, including 41 amputees.
+1/24 took heavy casualties, suffering 22 marines killed in action with another 331 wounded, including 41 amputees.
 Due to their relentless aggression, toward the end of their deployment attacks had decreased dramatically.
 1/24 was able to turn over the majority of the city to the Fallujah Police and Iraqi Army.

 South America 2007

 In June 2007, elements of 3/24 along with the 24th Marine Regiment Headquarters deployed to Peru as Special Purpose Marine Air Ground Task Force 24 (SPMAGTF 24) for Annual Training.
-They trained with partner nation Marines from Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, Uruguay, and soldiers from the Canadian Army as a part of Partnership of the Americas (POA) 2010.
+They trained with partner nation marines from Argentina, Brazil, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, Uruguay, and soldiers from the Canadian Army as a part of Partnership of the Americas (POA) 2010.

 Operation Iraqi Freedom 2009

 3/24 again deployed to Iraq in September 2009 with the 2nd Marine Division under the II Marine Expeditionary Force (commanded by General Dennis Hejlik).
 3/24 conducted a relief-in-place with 3rd Battalion, 3rd Marines, and Regimental Combat Team 8 (8th Marine Regiment), taking over counter-insurgency operations in Al Anbar, Iraq.
-Organized as a Task Force, 3/24 was supported by attachments from the 25th Marine Regiment, 4th Tank Battalion, 4th Medical Battalion (United States Marine Corps) and 9 female Marines from Comm Co, 4th MARDIV (first Female United States Marines to deploy with an infantry battalion).
+Organized as a Task Force, 3/24 was supported by attachments from the 25th Marine Regiment, 4th Tank Battalion, 4th Medical Battalion (United States Marine Corps) and 9 female marines from Comm Co, 4th MARDIV (first Female United States marines to deploy with an infantry battalion).
 During their time in Iraq they were responsible for providing military police and convoy security along with training Iraqi forces as TFMP (Task Force Military Police).
 3/24 was spread out over 500 miles with elements at Al-Qa'im, Ar Rutba, Al Asad Airbase, Al Taqaddum, and Combat Outposts on the borders with Jordan and Syria.
 Among other missions, Kilo and India Company were a helo-borne Quick Reaction Force, while Weapons, India, and Lima companies conducted convoys and patrols in the Fallujah and Ramadi areas of operation.
 The battalion returned home in February 2010.
 3/24 has the distinction of being the last Marine Corps combat unit to leave Operation Iraqi Freedom.